QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 * each network will have its own netmask, and broadcast address <small>(the "minus 2" when counting IPs)</small>
 * it means that each network will have $2^{32-n} - 2$ addresses, with $n$ the number of fixed bits

 The process is a bit complicated to explain 😢, please read the example too.
 Your current network address has $N$ fixed bits.
-Let's say you want to divide your network so that there are $x$ subnetwork.
+Let's say you want to divide your network so that there are $x$ subnetworks.

 * Find the lowest $n$ solving $2^n \ge x$
 * If $N + n \ge 32$, then you can't